lianabhr/lianabhr.github.io/index.md

 ### Conclusion

-Our analysis reveals a significant relationship between social media advertising spend and sales.
+My analysis reveals a significant relationship between social media advertising spend and sales.
 This model can serve as a useful tool for estimating the impact of advertising budgets on sales performance, though other factors should also be considered for more accurate predictions with higher R² value.

 ### Future Work